Query Processing on Tensor Computation Runtimes: Evaluation

 \subsection{Scalability}

-For this experiment, we select a representative set of queries: complex aggregation (Q1), a mix of joins and filters (Q2), simple filter conditions (Q6), complex joins (Q9), join and aggregation (Q14), a complex mix of join, aggregation, and sub-query (Q18).
+For this and the following experiments, we select a representative set of queries: complex aggregation (Q1), joins and filters (Q2), simple filters (Q6), complex joins (Q9), simple join and aggregation (Q14), a complex mix of join, aggregation, and sub-queries (Q18).